post_apocalypse_story/02-Unlikely_Encounter-Annie...

 okay but it might take a couple days

-I can hold out down here for quite a while, don&apos;t worry about a couple
+I can hold out down here for quite a while, don&apos;t worry about a few

 days.
 I&apos;ll be back on this terminal on Friday evening if I don&apos;t